-What are the available return fields supported by AnQiCMS multilingual site list tags?
+What are the available return fields supported by the AnQiCMS multilingual site list tag?

-When we go throughforto iteratewebsitesThis array indicates that eachitemrepresents an independent multilingual site.itemIt contains a series of detailed fields, providing rich data support for us to build multilingual switching functions and optimize SEO.
+When we go throughforLoop throughwebsitesThis array represents eachitemindependent multilingual site.
+TheseitemContains a series of detailed fields, providing rich data support for building multilingual switching functions and optimizing SEO.
 Next, we will parse these core fields one by one:

-1. LanguageName(site language name)This field returns the language name of the current site, which is usually a friendly name visible on the user interface, such as 'Simplified Chinese', 'English', etc.You can directly use it for the display text in the language switch menu, making it clear to the user.
+1. LanguageName(site language name)This field returns the language name of the current site, which is usually a friendly name visible on the user interface, such as “Simplified Chinese”, “English”, etc.You can directly use it for the display text of the language switch menu, making it clear to the user.

-3. LanguageEmoji(Language Emoji)If your design is lively or you want to save space,LanguageEmojiFields will be your good helper.
-It returns the corresponding Emoji icon for the language, such as for Chinese.🇨🇳Or English.🇬🇧This provides another visual representation of the language switch button, making the interface more lively and interesting.
+3. LanguageEmoji(Language Emoji)If your design is lively or you want to save space,LanguageEmojiThe field will be your helpful assistant.
+It returns the Emoji icon corresponding to the language, such as Chinese.🇨🇳Or English.🇬🇧This provides another visual representation for the language switch button, making the interface more lively and interesting.

-7. Remark(Note) RemarkThe field is typically used to store some additional information or notes, which may not be directly displayed to the users on the front-end, but can be of reference value to website administrators or developers, such as special configuration instructions, internal codes, etc.In template development, if you need to display some custom site descriptions, you can also consider using this field.
+7. Remark(Note) RemarkThe field is usually used to store additional information or notes that may not be directly displayed to users on the front end, but are valuable to website administrators or developers, such as special configuration instructions, internal codes, etc.In template development, if you need to display some custom site descriptions, you can also consider using this field.

-Understood these fields, and we can start building practical functions.
+Understood these fields, we can start building practical functions.

-First, build an intuitiveLanguage Switcheris the key to enhancing user experience.
-You can useLanguageNameto display text, combined withLanguageEmojiorLanguageIconProvide visual cues and useLinkfields to implement page navigation:
+Firstly, build an intuitiveLanguage switcheris the key to improving user experience.
+You can useLanguageNameto display text, combined withLanguageEmojiorLanguageIconProvide visual cues and useLinkfields to implement page redirection:

 {%- languages websites %}